Comparisons13 min read

 Klaviyo vs Mailchimp for Ecommerce 2026: Honest Comparison from Someone Who's Used Both

-I'll say it plainly: I've watched brands hemorrhage money on the wrong email platform for over a decade, and it never gets less painful to see.
-Klaviyo vs Mailchimp for ecommerce is one of the most Googled comparisons in the marketing space — and honestly, most articles covering it are either outdated, written by someone who's never actually run an ecommerce store, or quietly shilling one platform over the other.
-This isn't that.
+I've watched brands throw away serious money on the wrong email platform over the past decade, and it never gets any easier to see.
+Klaviyo vs Mailchimp for ecommerce is probably the most Googled comparison in marketing right now — and honestly, most articles covering it are outdated, written by someone who's never actually run an ecommerce store, or quietly pushing one platform over the other.
+This isn't that article.

-Both tools have evolved significantly going into 2026.
-Mailchimp got acquired by Intuit back in 2021 and has been on a slow (sometimes painful) modernization journey.
-Klaviyo went public in 2023 and has doubled down on being the de facto email and SMS platform for DTC brands.
-Here's the deal: they're no longer competing for the same customer in the way they used to — and that's actually the most important thing to understand before you make a decision.
+Both platforms have changed a lot going into 2026.
+Mailchimp got acquired by Intuit back in 2021 and has been slowly modernizing — with some bumps along the way.
+Klaviyo went public in 2023 and has really committed to being the go-to email and SMS tool for DTC brands.
+Here's the thing: they're not really competing for the same customers anymore — and understanding that distinction is probably the most important takeaway before you make a decision.

-This comparison is for ecommerce store owners, DTC founders, and email marketers who need to know exactly where each platform wins, where it loses, and what it'll actually cost them.
+This comparison is written for ecommerce store owners, DTC founders, and email marketers who need to know exactly where each platform shines, where it stumbles, and what you'll actually be paying.

 Quick Comparison Table: Klaviyo vs Mailchimp for Ecommerce